Nom du projet

 Founded in 1982, Opération Placement Jeunesse (OPJ) is a non-profit organization providing professional and social services young people aged 16 to 30.

-In 2015, Opération Placement Jeunesse had been helping young people find steady employment for over 30 years, but were barely known by the employers and youth the organization sought to connect.
+In 2015, Opération Placement Jeunesse (OPJ) had been helping young people find steady employment for over 30 years, but were barely known by the employers and youth the organization sought to connect.

 What OPJ needed was an effective awareness campaign and a clear message.
 Camden would help them get there.